Drive-Labs/SmartHotel-itea3-PARFAIT/README.md

 ## The main developed applications

+### Reservation Server (developed on `JAVA`)
+the main features of the reservation system are :
+1. interception of end users' reservations demands
+2. generation of credentials and tokens for end users
+3. management of the mysql reservation database
+4. interception of notifications from the smart door

-### mobile application
+### mobile application (developed on `JAVA`)
 the main features of the mobile application are :
-1. Gives a portable solution and H24 work to gain this understanding.
-2. ....

-### Reservation System
-the main features of the reservation system are :
-1. Gives a portable solution and H24 work to gain this understanding.
-2. ....
+1. send reservation demands to the reservation server
+2. securely store the received tokens and credentials
+3. execute the authentication protocol to open the smart door.

 ### Smart Lock & Gateway (smart hotel level)
-1. Gives a portable solution and H24 work to gain this understanding.
-2. Automate manual stains.
+the main features of the mobile application are :
+1. handle the smart door opening requests (Access Allow/Deny)
+2. authenticate end users using the developed authentication protocol
+3. send access notifications (Access Allow/Deny) to the reservation server

 ## Libraries used
 * NFC library for Arduino